Dragodraki/GPU_Scaling_AspectRatio_Turn_OnOff/README.md

 -------------------------------
 HOW IT WORKS TECHNICALLY:
 -------------------------------
 The settings for the screen are managed by Windows as well as by drivers of the graphics card.
-The selected mode of enabled scaling (aspect-ratio/centered/full-screen) is always controlled by Windows without exception - this setting is always stored in the same place in the registry.
-The setting whether GPU scaling is enabled or disabled (GPU scaling versus display scaling) is up to the graphics card software or driver.
-Depending on whether the graphics card is from Nvidia/AMD/Intel and which driver/control center version is installed, this setting is located in a different place in the registry each time, which is not permanently defined.
+My software will change several registry entries under HKLM\SYSTEM and HKLM\SOFTWARE to apply these changes for various GPU manufacturer drivers according to the selected scaling mode.
+Whereas the setting to use aspect-ratio/centered/full-screen within GPU-Mode is always controlled by Windows solely and always in the same registry value, the altering between GPU scaling enabled or disabled (GPU scaling versus display scaling) is up to the graphics card software or driver.
+Depending on the graphics cards vendor (like Nvidia/AMD/Intel) and their driver version, the latters registry location is different.

 - My software does practically nothing else than to predefine the entries for scaling at the various places in the registry for the most popular graphics card manufacturers, so that the driver reads this entry and loads the appropriate setting - hence the reloading of the graphics card becomes so important.
 And this means that my app is NOT able to replace your graphics card manufacturer's driver, without GPU driver installed my app is useless.
 Nevertheless, finding out the places in the registry that are responsible for scaling was very difficult, especially since the AMD/Nvidia/Intel didn't want to help me develop this background app.
 So consider it a small milestone in screen history that it now works without the oh-so-great interface software from the big-name manufacturers.